EdwardStanford7/MistbornGame/README.md

 Chromium/Nicrosil: Chromium maybe could do something with temporarily inhibiting an allomantic enemy, Nicrosil probably only makes sense in multiplayer setting.

-Aluminum/Duralumin: Alluminum accidentally buring could wipe your abilities (just temporarily inhibit powers), Duralumin enhance your powers for a certain time and then wipe your abilities.
+Aluminum/Duralumin: Aluminum is implemented because Duralumin needs the same  functionality but probably will end up scrapping it.
+Duralumin enhance your powers for a certain time and then wipe your abilities.

 Atium: Give enemies "input lag"